sjgray/Multi-EditROM-Builder/readme.txt

 1) Click in any filename box and type a valid filename.
 2) Double-click the slot number to open the file selector dialog.
 3) Select a slot, then click "Add Binary".
-4) Drag a file from a Folder to any slot.
+4) Drag a file, or files, from a Folder to any slot.

 Make sure your ROM/BIN files are pure images.
 IE: They do NOT have a load address at the start.
 Do not use CRT files, P00 files or any file which contains header or any other non-ROM content.
 Files should be either 2048 or 4096 bytes long.
+If you know the file is correct but is missing 1 or more bytes then select the "Allow short files" option.
+Be careful that the file size is not 2050 or 4098 bytes as this indicates the likelyhood of the file containing two extra bytes for the load address.
+The file size of the selected file will be shown in the file info area.

 When you load a file that is 4096 bytes it MAY contain text or copyright embedded inside.
 This will be displayed to the right of the slots along with the actual file size.